cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 detect, target, or track accurately.

 The operator makes a <Software/Electronic Warfare> check against TN 8.
-Each mark reduces the ship's Signal Rating (SiR) by 1 for one segment.
+Each mark reduces the ship's Signal Rating (SiR).
 The ship must maintain reduced power operations during this time, limiting acceleration and weapon use.